JoeRoddy/combust/README.md

 # Combust
-Combust is a collection of tools that help you build serverless JavaScript applications rapidly.
+Combust is a collection of tools for rapid JavaScript/React development.

 ## Get started
 `sudo npm i -g combust`